 Multiple Sclerosis Causes

-Multiple sclerosis causes are still being studied.
-Many scientists believe that multiple sclerosis is an autoimmune disorder, meaning that the body mistakenly attacks part of itself.
-Genetic and environmental factors may contribute to multiple sclerosis causes, but more research is needed in these areas before we will know for sure.
+What causes multiple sclerosis is still under investigation.
+Many scientists believe that the disease is an autoimmune disorder, meaning that the body mistakenly attacks part of itself.
+Genetic and environmental factors may contribute to the development of multiple sclerosis, but more research is needed before we will know for sure.

 The cause of multiple sclerosis is still not known.
 For reasons not yet understood, the fatty substance called myelin (which covers nerve fibers) is damaged in random areas.
 The areas of damage are known as plaques.
 Myelin normally insulates entire nerve fibers.
 It helps nerve messages to be quickly and properly conducted to and from the brain.
 The symptoms of multiple sclerosis depend on where these plaques occur in the central nervous system.